fabferri/az-pattern/aks/aks-1st-hand-on/Readme.md

    ms.date="11/12/2023"
    ms.author="fabferri" />

-# Azure Kubernetes Service (AKS): your first basic hand-on
+# Azure Kubernetes Service (AKS): your first hand-on
 The following setup has been verified in Windows host with Azure CLI installed.

 ### <a name="login in azure subscription"></a> STEP1: login and connect to the target Azure subscription